FAU Erlangen-Nürnberg

 For a \(224 \times 224\) image with \(16 \times 16\) patches:

-The [CLS] token is a learned vector prepended to the sequence.
-After all transformer blocks, its final representation is used as the image embedding.
+The [CLS] token is a learned vector prepended to the sequence; after all blocks its final state is the image embedding — the same trick BERT uses for sentence classification.

 For materials work: a pre-trained ViT (e.g., DINOv2) frozen + linear probe is often the strongest baseline.
 (Unit 9 told you this; now you know what’s inside the encoder.)